Antivenom: Mechanism

 Antivenoms act by binding to and neutralizing venoms.
 The principle of antivenom is based on that of vaccines, developed by Edward Jenner; however, instead of inducing immunity in the person directly, it is induced in a host animal and the hyperimmunized serum is transfused into the person.
 The host animals may include horses, donkeys, goats, sheep, rabbits, chickens, llamas, and camels.
-In addition, opossums are being studied for antivenom production.
+In addition, opossums are being studied for antivenom production, as unique opossum blood proteins such as lethal toxin neutralizing factor can neutralize snake venoms.
 Antivenoms for medical use are often preserved as freeze-dried ampoules, but some are available only in liquid form and must be kept refrigerated.
 They are not immediately inactivated by heat, however, so a minor gap in the cold chain is not disastrous.

 History

 The natural immunity of snakes to their own venom was observed at least as early as 1767, by Felice Fontana in his work Ricerche Fisiche sopra il Veleno della Vipera (Physical Research on the Venom of the Viper).
 Scottish surgeon and naturalist Patrick Russell also noted in the late 18th century that snakes were not affected by their own venom.
 Surgeon-Major Edward Nicholson wrote in the November 1870 Madras Medical Journal that he had witnessed a Burmese snake-catcher inoculating himself with cobra venom.
 However, the snake-catcher was unsure whether this was actually effective and therefore continued to treat his snakes with care.

 The notion of inducing immunity to venom was tested in laboratories around the world.
-In 1887, Dr. Henry Sewall in Michigan achieved artificial immunity to rattlesnake venom (Sistrurus catenatus catenatus) venom in pigeons by repeated inoculation of venom, starting with a sub-lethal dose and progressively increasing in strength until resistance developed to doses seven times the lethal dose in untreated pigeons.
+In 1887, Dr. Henry Sewall in Michigan achieved artificial immunity to rattlesnake (Sistrurus catenatus catenatus) venom in pigeons by repeated inoculation of venom, starting with a sub-lethal dose and progressively increasing in strength until resistance developed to doses seven times the lethal dose in untreated pigeons.
 From 1889 to 1892, Maurice Kaufmann at the École nationale vétérinaire d'Alfort studied the effect of successive inoculations of weak doses of Vipera aspis venom on animals.
-Although proving that a greater resistance to low doses was possible, Kauffman was unable to acheive complete immunity against the venom at the lethal dose.
+Although proving that a greater resistance to low doses was possible, Kauffman was unable to achieve complete immunity against the venom at the lethal dose.

 The breakthrough came with the use of serum from an immunized animal to counter the effects in an unexposed animal.
-This use a treatment for disease was pioneered in 1890 by Emil von Behring and Shibasaburo Kitasato, who first demonstrated that the endotoxin from the infectious diseases diphtheria and tetanus could be used to prevent or cured non-immunized animals using serum transfusions from an immune animal to a susceptible one.
+This use a treatment for disease was pioneered in 1890 by Emil von Behring and Shibasaburo Kitasato, who first demonstrated that the endotoxin from the infectious diseases diphtheria and tetanus could be used to prevent or cure non-immunized animals using serum transfusions from an immune animal to a susceptible one.